 The Grandparents Guidebook is published by the Knoxville-Knox County Office on Aging.
-The guidebook is available at no charge.
+The guidebook is available at no charge to anyone.
+The 3rd edition was published in 2024.

 For more information about the Grandparents as Parents program or to access this guidebook online, go to knoxseniors.org/grandparents.